FreedomBen/slackbot_frd/README.md

 All of your bot's actions (such as listening for and responding to events) will be taken through this object.
 The most common thing you'll want to do is listen for an incoming chat message:

-    slack_connection.on_message(:any, :any) do |user, channel, message|
+    slack_connection.on_message(:any, :any) do |user:, channel:, message:|

 or more simply (these are equivalent)

-    slack_connection.on_message do |user, channel, message|
+    slack_connection.on_message do |user:, channel:, message:|

-The two arguments you see passed (:any, :any) are ways to filter which messages trigger this callback.
+The two arguments you see passed (user: :any, channel: :any) are ways to filter which messages trigger this callback.
 The first argument is for user, and the second is for channel.
 For example, if you only wanted to respond to messages from user "Derek," and only in channel #games,  it would be:

-    slack_connection.on_message('derek', 'games') do |user, channel, message|
+    slack_connection.on_message(user: 'derek', channel: 'games') do |user:, channel:, message:, timestamp:|

-The arguments passed to your block are the 'user' (The username), the 'channel', (the channel name without the leading #), and the 'message', (the text of the message).
+The arguments passed to your block are the 'user' (The user's username), the 'channel', (the channel name without the leading #), and the 'message', (the text of the message).
 If the message was posted by a bot, then 'user' will equal :bot.

-You can respond to events by sending messages through the slack_connection.
-There are two methods for this use:

-    slack_connection.send_message(channel, message, username, avatar, avatar_is_emoji)

-or:

-    slack_connection.send_message_as_user(channel, message)
+You can respond to events by sending messages through the slack_connection.  if username and avatar are not specified, the message is posted as the user who owns the token (so your bot user if you're running as a bot, or your actual user if you are running as yourself).
+NOTE: You only specify either an emoji for your avatar or a URL.
+If you specify both, it's going to show up as the emoji:

+    slack_connection.send_message(
+      channel: channel,
+      messge: message,
+      username: username,
+      avatar_emoji: avatar_emoji,  # specify either an emoji or a url, but not both
+      avatar_url: avatar_url
+    )

 Here are events that you may wish to listen for:

     on_connected()
     on_close()
-    on_message(user, channel)
-    on_channel_joined(user, channel)
-    on_channel_left(user, channel)
+    on_message(user:, channel:, timestamp:)
+    on_channel_joined(user:, channel:)
+    on_channel_left(user:, channel:)

 ## Directly calling slack methods